Final Fantasy X/X-2 HD Remaster: Release

 Final Fantasy X/X-2 HD Remaster was released as a collection for the PlayStation 3 and as separate releases of each game for the PlayStation Vita.
 Alongside the standard PlayStation Vita releases in Japan, there was a Twin Pack that bundled both games and a Resolution Box collection which additionally contained the handheld console.
 A dual release was decided against for the Vita versions due to the limited storage capacity of the cartridges.
 Play Arts Kai figurines of Tidus and Yuna were produced and the original soundtracks were re-released.
 Two new Ultimania guide books were published for each game.
 Nojima wrote the tie-in novel Final Fantasy X-2.5: Eien no Daishō that bridges the gap between Last Mission and Final Fantasy X: Will.
 A Collector's Edition of the PlayStation 3 version was exclusively released in North America via Square Enix's online store.
 It contained both games, an artwork book, a Blu-ray disc for the rearranged soundtrack and five artwork lithographs.
 A special launch event was held at Gallery Nucleus in Alhambra, California during March 2014.
 It included a signing event with Kitase and Naora, and an artwork auction with all profits going to the victims of Typhoon Haiyan.
-The PlayStation 4 port of the remaster, which supports save transfers from the PS3 and Vita versions and remote play on the Vita, was released worldwide on PS4 in May 2015.
+The PlayStation 4 port of the remaster, which supports save transfers from the PS3 and Vita versions and remote play on the Vita, was released worldwide in May 2015.

-It was later released on Windows via Steam one year later on May 12 with 4K support, 5 game boosters, 3 parameter changes, audio volume options, the option to skip FMVs and an auto-save feature.
+The X/X-2 HD Remaster was later released on Windows via Steam on May 12, 2016 with 4K support, 5 game boosters, 3 parameter changes, audio volume options, the option to skip FMVs and an auto-save feature.
 Versions for the Nintendo Switch and Xbox One were released on April 16, 2019, with the audio volume options as well as 4K support on Xbox.
+The Switch version also restored the Quick Recovery feature previously exclusive to the Vita versions of the games, with use of the console's touch screen in Handheld Mode.
+A Nintendo Switch 2 version of the HD Remaster is scheduled to be released on July 23, 2026, featuring higher resolution presentation and the addition of the booster toggles previously exclusive to the Windows port.